 - Mints/Chewing gum - good for dry conditions

-- Roll on antiperspirant (light bottle) Good for friction burns
+- Roll on antiperspirant (light bottle).
+Good for friction burns too

 - Super lightweight multi socket in case you have a lot of items to charge

-- Trekking poles - handing for rough terrain
+- Trekking poles - handy for rough terrain

 - Note pad, pencil/pen